 Students are asked to i). expand on their experimental results based on the feedback provided at the marking session, ii.) perform the Haaki-Paoli analysis to obtain the gain spectrum of a semiconductor laser and iii.) provide an analysis of the effects of temperature on the operation of laser devices.

 Booklists

-Please see the Booklist for Part IIA Courses [2] for references for this module.
+Please refer to the Booklist for Part IIA Courses for references to this module, this can be found on the associated Moodle course.

 Examination Guidelines